Roles at Holy Cross

 Nurses and Health Care Assistants - provide round the clock, high quality care and support to patients, families and friends.
 Specialist nurses support the wider team to ensure patients are medically stable.

 Physiotherapists and Technicians – use many different methods to help patients regain normal movement and prevent complications such as tissue shortening, formation of contractures and pressure ulcers.
 Methods include strengthening exercises, stretching, standing regimes and practiced controlled movement.
 Patients are treated in the gym or the hydrotherapy pool.
-They provide advice on posture and positioning of patients.
+Team members provide advice on posture and positioning of patients.

 Speech and Language Therapist – is involved in all aspects of a patient’s communication such as verbal expression, understanding, helping patients to overcome the disabling nature of communication difficulties as far as they are able.
 The Therapist has specialist knowledge about swallowing difficulties and will assess and advise as necessary.